 1. Ambition: Pioneers of public infrastructure thought far beyond existing assumptions about what was possible.
 No-one had moved liquid in the quantities Edwin Chadwick envisaged.
 Laying rails all over Britain’s rugged terrain created engineering challenges that in some cases weren’t solved until lines converged on a gorge, with inventions like box girder bridges coming at the last minute.

-3. Standardization kick-starts innovation: Cheap, universal, electricity demanded consistent voltage.
+3. Standardization kick-starts innovation: Governments can end destructive “format wars” to boost growth.
+Cheap, universal, electricity demanded consistent voltage across each country.
 Europe eventually settled on 230 volts, the US opted for 120.
 Each is a compromise: American power was safer.
 European cables transmitted more efficiently.
 But the certainty in each case spawned appliances and services unthinkable when everyone had to buy their own generator.

 4. Bipartisan progress: “Penny Postage” proposed by school teacher Rowland Hill, started its legislative journey in a British Tory government.
 After an election, rivals The Whigs continued it to fruition.
 Mass delivery of letters isn’t ideological.